 As a viola player, she finds special inspiration in chamber music, both in the spontaneous coming-together of a new grouping and in the teamwork of an established ensemble.
 Barbara Buntrock is a member of the Mariani Piano Quartet, with whom she was awarded a DMW scholarship in March 2011.
 She also plays regularly with the Leipzig String Quartet and has recorded two CD’s with them including the string quintets by Mozart and Mendelssohn.

-In the upcoming season a recording together with pianist Daniel Heide will be released by the Cavi-music label with sonatas by Paul Hindemith and Rebecca Clarke as well as the suite by Ernest Bloch, which were all composed in 1919.
-Furthermore also the debut CD of the Mariani Piano Quartet will be released in autumn by the label Genuin with works by Frank Bridge, Bohuslav Martinu and Robert Schumann.
+In February 2014 a recording together with pianist Daniel Heide has been released by the CAvi-music label with sonatas by Paul Hindemith and Rebecca Clarke as well as the suite by Ernest Bloch, which were all composed in 1919.
+In June 2017, the Mariani Klavierquartett published their new album "Idée fixe" (GWK Records) with piano quartets by Fauré and Enescu.
+The ensemble's debut CD with works by Bridge, Martinů and Schumann has been released by Genuin in 2013.

 As its artistic director, she oversaw the foundation in 2011 of "Festival 3B — Chamber Music in the Wuppertal Immanuelskirche", named after the three great B's of Bach, Beethoven and Brahms and dedicated to the chamber repertoire of all musical eras.